influxdata/influxdb/README.md

 If you are getting an `error loading module requirements` error with `bzr executable file not found in $PATH”` on `make`, then you need to ensure you have `bazaar`, `protobuf`, and `yarn` installed.

-- OSX: `brew install bazaar yarn protobuf`
+- OSX: `brew install bazaar protobuf yarn`
 - Linux (Arch): `pacman -S bzr protobuf yarn`
 - Linux (Ubuntu): `apt install bzr protobuf-compiler yarnpkg`